-An evaluation is not required before the termination of a child's eligibility if the termination of eligibility is:

-- Due to graduation from secondary school with a regular high school diploma; or - Because the child exceeds the age of eligibility for a free appropriate public education under state law.
+An evaluation is not required before the termination of a child's eligibility under Part B due to graduation from secondary school with a regular diploma, or due to exceeding the age eligibility for a free appropriate public education (FAPE) under state law.
+[614(c)(5)(B)(i)]

-For a child whose eligibility under IDEA terminates under circumstances described above, an LEA must provide the child with a summary of his or her academic achievement and functional performance, including recommendations on how to assist the child in meeting postsecondary goals.
-[614(c)(5)(B)]
+For a child whose eligibility under Part B terminates under circumstances described above, an LEA shall provide the child with a summary of the child's academic achievement and functional performance, which shall include recommendations on how to assist the child in meeting the child's postsecondary goals.
+[614(c)(5)(B)(ii)]